You made it.

 Listen to this...

 Thousands of IT startups pop up every year.
 Put differently; you're up against some stiff competition, so you better get your game on the right from the start.

 Even so, the Information Technology market will reach a staggering $5 trillion by 2021.
 In essence, this means there's lots of revenue for companies that go the extra mile to stay ahead of the curve.

-One of the absolute must-haves as an IT startup is a well-optimized website.
-After all, a significant percentage of your target customers resides online.
+One of the absolute must-haves for an IT startup is a well-optimized website.
+After all, a significant percentage of your target customers reside online.

 Not to worry...

 At Growth Generators, we're all about helping you find success with SEO, whether you're an IT startup with a huge budget or one on a budget

 What follows is a rundown of SEO fundamentals to start and grow your Information Technology business.

 Make SEO Tools Your Friend